Richard L. Stouffer

 Richard Stouffer and his associates investigate the factors controlling the growth and ovulation of the mature follicle at midcycle, as well as development of the corpus luteum from the ovulatory follicle and its function until the end of the menstrual cycle or into early pregnancy.
 Studies on intact monkeys and research on isolated ovarian tissues and cells are unraveling the complex interaction between substances produced within the ovary (e.g., progesterone and angiogenic factors) and those coming from other organs (gonadotropins from the pituitary gland and placenta) in controlling the ovulatory follicle and corpus luteum.

 This research is directly relevant to continued efforts to improve the clinical approaches to treating infertility and high-risk pregnancy, and to develop new methods of contraception.
 New information will also aid in the preservation of nonhuman primates through assisted reproductive techniques, such as in vitro fertilization.

 Richard Stouffer is Senior Scientist and former Chief of the Division of Reproductive & Developmental Sciences, and Professor of Obstetrics & Gynecology, and Physiology & Pharmacology in the OHSU School of Medicine.
 He is ONPRC director of the NIH-sponsored and newly named National Center for Translational Research on Reproduction and Infertility (NCTRI) at OHSU (see ENDO-TV video here).
-The center formerly known as the Specialized Cooperative Center Program for Infertility and Reproduction Research at OHSU, which is part of a network of 18 centers in the United States.
+The center formerly known as the Specialized Cooperative Center Program for Infertility and Reproduction Research at OHSU, which is part of a network of 12 centers in the United States.
 He is also co-director of the NIH-sponsored Contraceptive Development & Research Center at OHSU, which networks with 3 other centers in the U.S.A.
 Recently, Dr. Stouffer became scientific director of the NIH-funded Women's Reproductive Health Research (WRHR) Career Development Center in Ob-Gyn, OHSU.
 He earned a Ph.D. in physiology/pharmacology from Duke University Medical School in 1975.
 After two years as a staff research fellow in the Reproductive Research Branch, National Institute of Child Health and Human Development, Dr. Stouffer became an Assistant Professor of Physiology at the University of Arizona Health Sciences Center, where he remained until his 1985 appointment at ONPRC, OHSU.